Veridise/veridise-docs/zkvanguard/detectors/signal-dependent-control-flow.md

 This example demonstrates that conditional assignments often require additional and more nuanced constraints than normal unconditional assignments may require.
-These challenges are why the NDW detector can be a useful tool in flagging conditional logic for further scrutiny.
+These challenges are why the SDCF detector can be a useful tool in flagging conditional logic for further scrutiny.

 :::note